probabilist/preference-tourney/README.md

 # Preference Tourney

 Suppose you have a list of items that you want to order from your most favorite to your least favorite.
-This program allows you to run an unending sequence of games, pitting pairs of items against one another.
+This R script allows you to run an unending sequence of games, pitting pairs of items against one another.
 You decide which of the pair you prefer.
 Through your decisions, R determines your preference ranking of all the items.
 It does this through the Glicko rating system.

+To use Preference Tourney, save the script, `prefTourney.R`, and `README.md` to the same folder, then run the script in R.

 ## `prefTourney.R`